One of my “To do list in my life” includes “Mastering 5 languages I selected”.

-Knowing more languages will help you explore more and get to know local people when traveling.
+Knowing more languages will help you explore more and motivates you to travel more and get to know something/one new.

 4. Good for Brain

-Research proves that knowing other language is good for your brain (and even good to prevent Alzheimer)
+Research says that knowing other language is good for your brain (and even good to prevent Alzheimer)

 5. Learn about your language/culture

-You tend to realize about your language (which reflects own culture) when you learn other language (by having something to compare).
+You tend to realize about your mother tongue (which reflects your own culture) when you learn other language (by having something to compare).